AshishNikam111000/Project-Gesture_Volume_Control/README.md

 # Gesture-Volume-Control
-A Mini Project, in which we control PC volume by hand gestures using OpenCV and mediapipe.
+A Mini Project, in which we control PC volume by hand gestures using OpenCV and Mediapipe.